-In October 2007, Catherine rode the public transportation around Guangzhou, just to get a mystical feel for the city.
-She daydreamed about translating phenomenology into Chinese – could le non-caché could be written 非隱者?
+Catherine spent October 2007 riding public transportation around Guangzhou, just to get a feel for the city.
+She daydreamed about translating phenomenology – could le non-caché could be written 非隱者?
 That seemed quaintly classical, and more pleasant than “the unconcealed”.
 English was too practical for delicate speculation, as though it were designed by bankers to maximize quick turnovers.
-She routinely worked with banker and brokers, though she herself was merely an anthropologist conducting market research.
+She routinely worked with bankers and brokers, though she herself was merely an anthropologist conducting market research.
 The economic crises had discredited conventional analysis, and forward-thinking funds were turning to liberal humanist scholars.
-They wanted to capitalize on long demographic and cultural trends that developed between the great civilizations, and on the emergence of distinctly transpacific commodities.
+They wanted to capitalize on long demographic and social trends developing between the great civilizations, and on the emergence of distinctly transpacific commodities.
 Catherine was a sought-after researcher due to her discovery of sinoplasmic instincts, which were organic drives that reiterated over millennia and were taking on new pervasive forms with the sinicization of world markets.
-Hedge funds contracted her to map out investment environments in the unfolding of transpacific hybrid civilization.
+Investment funds contracted her to map out investment environments in the unfolding of transpacific hybrid civilization.
 She gained notoriety from her paper at the 2003 Singapore ASEAN meeting, “Aleithea the Wandering Shelter”, which sketched a broad geohistory of finance.